Day Trips & Travel Adventures: Cocoa Beach back in full swing

-COCOA BEACH — We tried to visit the Cocoa Beach Pier back in March of this year, but due to COVID-19 not much was open as far as activities, shopping and dining.
-Our recent visit was a pleasant surprise.
+COCOA BEACH — We tried to visit the Cocoa Beach Pier back in March of this year, but due to COVID-19, not much was open as far as activities, shopping and dining.
+Our recent visit in November was a pleasant surprise.
 The pier is bustling with excitement and everything is open except for the fishing area.

 Watch families having fun with the kids in the water.
 Young people with their boogie boards looking for some waves to ride.
 Friends playing beach volleyball as the sun slowly sets.